jdarc/Benchmark3D-NET/README.md

 # .NET Benchmark
 .NET version of the benchmark to compare and contrast the performance of different languages and their runtime environment.
 The test model consists of *149,837* vertices and *299,707* triangles.

 The frames are rendered at a resolution of 1440x1800 and resampled into a window that is approximately 90% the height of the screen.

+Frames per second calculation only considers the time taken to perform rasterization and does not include the time taken by the display system to draw the resultant image.

 ## Requirements
 - .NET Core 5.0